kanti-lal/devTinder-web/README.md

 - Navbar should update as soon as user logs in
 - Refactor our code to add constants file + create a conponent folder

+- You should not able to access other routes without login
+- If token is not present, redirect user to login page
+- Logout
+- Profile

 Body
     NavBar